 Did you know the world’s first cast-iron bridge was built here in the UK?
-The Iron Bridge in Shropshire opened in 1781 and is a major influence on bridge designs globally.
+The Iron Bridge in Shropshire opened in 1781 and significantly influenced bridge designs globally.

-The history of the bridge suggests it was quite a team effort to design, fund and construct.
+The bridge’s history suggests it was quite a team effort to design, fund, and construct.
 As with many engineering projects, communication plays a big part in the overall success.
 I enjoy speaking about projects and finding out what our clients need.
-As one projects finishes this week, conversations about a new idea are underway.
-I take pride in our communication skills and am delighted our client’s value of this in our service.
-You can read a little more about what they say about us on our website.
+As one project finishes this week, conversations about a new idea are underway.
+I take pride in our communication skills and am delighted with our client’s value of this in our service.
+You can read more about what they say about us on our website.

 I think lockdown is a tester of communication.
-We glean a lot from face-to-face meetings and I hope there will be more happening as things ease.
-That said, Zoom calls are now the norm and the technology we have enables us to work from anywhere and with anyone.
-Our design programme SolidWorks is highly compatible with our clients’ systems and we can share detailed information by a click of a button – this week it was a client in Newcastle, over 300 miles away from the office.
-With another click here you can see our drawings in action.
-How times have changed since 1781 when Pritchard sent this friend a letter sharing his project idea!
+We glean a lot from face-to-face meetings, and I hope there will be more happening as things ease.
+That said, Zoom calls are now the norm, and our technology enables us to work from anywhere and with anyone.
+Our design programme SolidWorks is highly compatible with our clients’ systems, and we can share detailed information with a click of a button – this week, it was a client in Newcastle, over 300 miles away from the office.
+With another click here, you can see our drawings in action and how times have changed since 1781 when Pritchard sent this friend a letter sharing his project idea!

-This history of the bridge suggests it was constructed of 1700 individual components, all cast individually to fit with discrepancies of a couple of centimetres between identical parts – a far cry from the mm margins we now provide.
+This history of the bridge suggests it was constructed of 1700 individual components, all cast individually to fit with discrepancies of a couple of centimeters between identical parts – a far cry from the mm margins we now provide.
 The Iron Bridge has had several upgrades and restorations over the years.
-It’s another good reminder of how engineering masterpieces and advances in technology enable us to improve and innovate designs.
+It’s another good reminder of how engineering masterpieces and technological advances enable us to improve and innovate designs.

 The Iron Bridge is now on my list of places to visit.
-The significance of the bridge has earnt recognition as a UNESCO World Heritage site and I am intrigued to see it in situ.
-There are several other engineering feats on the list and other any suggestions welcomed!
+The significance of the bridge has earnt recognition as a UNESCO World Heritage site, and I am intrigued to see it in situ.
+Several other engineering feats are on the list, and any suggestions are welcomed!